 Final Note on Content: If staff believe you’re abusing our leniency to write toxic, awful stories, or to scratch an itch polite society does not accommodate, there will be repercussions.
 Roleplayers of all genders, races, sexualities, religions, political viewpoints, and [other things] populate Multerra and our first and foremost goal is to create a community that is welcoming and respectful to them.
 Hatred and negativity for the sake of hatred and negativity will not be tolerated.

-The information covered here applies to: All Out-of-Character (OOC) forums, the on-sight chat, and our public Discord server.
+The information covered here applies to: All Out-of-Character (OOC) forums and our public Discord server.

 We have some simple guidelines for how to best manage yourself here.
 If needed, we’ll expand these as we see fit.